georgeajwalsh/Guardianscrape/README.md

     'South Korea': ['South Korea']
 }`

-4.This creates an empty dictionary to store our mentions.
+4. This creates an empty dictionary to store our mentions.
 For each country and its variants, it will create a regex pattern to match whole words only and counts how many headlines contain each variant and sums across all variants in the country storing the total in a dictionary.

 `country_mentions = {}
 for country, variants in country_variants.items():